Buying a used big rig is a gamble. But, it is possible to get a good deal on a decent used truck, if you do your research.

 Buying directly from a fleet which is updating to more current models, can be an excellent way to go.
 Their repair shop can show you the unit’s mechanical history and proof of regular maintenance.
 There’s a good chance they can put you in touch with the individual who drove it.

 However, on the other hand, company drivers can be pretty hard on a vehicle which they don’t own.
 Purchasing an owner-operator rig is usually a better option, although not necessarily a guaranteed thing.
-Some owner-operators try to save money by not maintaining their rig the way it should be.
+Some o/o try to save money by not maintaining their truck the way it should be.

 Look to see if that fleet is updating with the same make and spec of the tractor.
 If they are going with the same vehicles, just newer models, that’s a good sign it’s probably been a decent vehicle.